RDIL/cakebot.club/docs/legal/privacy.md

 ## Support Tickets

-When you file a support ticket, it is publicized while open.
+When you file a support ticket, it is saved to our servers while open.
 It does include your Discord username and tag so we can get back to you.
-All tickets are kept after being closed.
+All tickets are deleted after being closed.

-> Tickets can be deleted upon request to a team member from the author.

 ## Change

 This privacy policy may change without warning if the team decides.
+You can see previous versions of it, as well as the changes made, in the Git revision history.

 ## Final Notes

 Any questions should be directed to [our public email](mailto:me@rdil.rocks).

----

-This page was last updated on Wednesday April 8th, 2020.